What is Pay Mix in Sales Compensation?

 The Sales Manager is responsible for the entire sales team, above all else.
 One component of that is coaching reps to close more business rather than closing the business themselves.
 They indirectly play a part in the persuasion process, so a manager’s pay mix is typically less aggressive than the reps who report to them.

 The concept of variable pay is powerful, which means it can greatly help in the motivation of your team, or it can greatly hinder it.
-Of course, it all depends on the pay mix policy—allow for too much variable pay and reps operate independently, and with blinders; you’re almost de-valuing the importance of necessary administrative tasks, and the need for reps to work with the rest of the team.
-Too little variable pay, and reps just aren’t motivated enough given their contentment with guaranteed salary.
+Of course, it all depends on the combination compensation plan policy—allow for too much variable pay and reps operate independently, and with blinders; you’re almost de-valuing the importance of necessary administrative tasks, and the need for reps to work with the rest of the team.
+Too little variable pay, and reps just aren’t motivated enough given their contentment with a guaranteed salary.

 Pay at Risk